Bayt Mahsir: 1948 and aftermath

-surrounding the road.'In August 1948, the new Israeli leadership started finalising plans for resettling Bayt Mahsir land.
+surrounding the road.'
+In August 1948, the new Israeli leadership started finalising plans for resettling Bayt Mahsir land.

 In 1992 Palestinian historian Walid Khalidi noted that some houses from Bayt Mahsir were still standing in the moshav of Beit Meir, identifying two large homes built of limestone that were larger than those built after 1948.
 He also noted that "The remains of a flour mill, a metal machine with flywheels fitted over a stone structure, can still be seen.
 There is a wild forest of old trees on the eastern edge of the village site, on top of the mountain.
 The tomb of al-'Ajami, together with other graves, are among the trees."
 The Maqam al-'Ajami, or 'tomb of al-'Ajami', was examined by Andrew Petersen in 1994.
 It is located southeast of the village site, on a hill in the present Hamasrek Nature Reserve.
 The name is identified by Tawfiq Canaan as coming from Ahmad al-'Ajami, called the Persian, though Canaan doubted that he was of Persian origin.
-The representative from the Palestine Antiquities Department dated it to the 17th century in 1947, a date which Petersen find "not inconsistent" with the architecture of the building.
+The representative from the Palestine Antiquities Department dated it to the 17th century in 1947, a date which Petersen found "not inconsistent" with the architecture of the building.
 Two books have been published about Bayt Mahsir, one in 1988, and one in 2002.